Your IT & Tech Mates

 Cash and Off-Platform Payment Notice

-Cash payments, direct payments to technicians or providers, private bank transfers, side deals and other off-platform or unrecorded payments do not qualify for referral rewards, ambassador rewards, partner commissions, provider commissions, lead fees or incentives unless expressly approved by Your IT & Tech Mates in writing.
-Commission and reward eligibility requires the job, invoice and payment to be properly recorded, approved and processed through the approved Your IT & Tech Mates process.
+Cash payments, direct payments to technicians or providers, private bank transfers, private PayID transfers, cheques, card payments taken outside our platform, personal payment links, side deals, split payments, payment redirection and other off-platform or unrecorded payments do not qualify for referral rewards, ambassador rewards, partner commissions, provider commissions, lead fees or incentives.
+Commission and reward eligibility requires the job, invoice and payment to be properly recorded, approved and paid by online payment through an approved Your IT & Tech Mates platform payment process.

 Fraud, Scam and Integrity Controls